 The Medical Examiner e-learning training programme will deliver much of the training required for this new working role.
 These requirements are specified in the Medical Examiner training curriculum developed by the intercollegiate Working Group on Training for Medical Examiners.

-The Medical Examiner e-learning training programme will be split into eight modules with approximately 90 training sessions of learning material in total.
+The Medical Examiner e-learning training programme will be split into eight modules with approximately 90 learning sessions in total.

 Department of Health Death Certification Reforms - Coroner update